 Aero Road Bikes

-Aero road bikes are roughly a mix of time trial (TT) and race bikes.
-These bikes are designed to have better aerodynamic features compared to race bikes.
+Aero road bikes are roughly a mix of the time trial (TT) and race bikes.
+These types of bikes are designed to have better aerodynamic features compared to race bikes.

 Most frames are made of carbon, following the geometry of a race bike.
 Also, they can weigh a bit more but thanks to geometry, the aero advantages help save time on courses that suit this bike.